tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/购买流程/充值流程说明_intl_en.md

 SWIFT Code: HSBCSGSG
 Remarks: Cloud service fee + developer account (unique ID)

 2- Bank transfers typically require three to five business days, and cross-border transfers will take a longer time.
 After you transfer the amount successfully, submit a ticket to confirm the transfer.
-We will top-up your account based on your transfer information.
+We will top up your account based on your transfer information.
 If you have any doubts, submit a remittance credential in the console.

 3- You shall bear any service fees incurred due to bank transfers.